What is a Disabled Facilities Grant (DFG)?

 The council may pay the contractor directly or give you a cheque to pay the contractor themselves.
 The method of payment should be agreed when the council approves your application.
 If the work is carried out by a family member, the council will usually only pay for materials, not labour.

-The Northern Ireland Housing Executive (NIHE) must assess how practical and reasonable it is to have the adaptation works undertaken, taking into account the age and condition of the proposed dwelling.
+The Northern Ireland Housing Executive (NIHE) will assess how practical and reasonable it is to have proposed adaptations undertaken, taking into account the age and condition of the proposed dwelling.

 If you’re an NIHE tenant, you can contact your local office for further information.
 If you’re a Housing Association tenant, you should contact your landlord.
 Find out more about adaptations and agencies in Northern Ireland here.

-The system for arranging adaptations on Scheme of Assistance is similar to the Disabled Facilities Grant (DFG).
+The system for arranging adaptations on Scheme of Assistance is similar to the Disabled Facilities Grant.
 You should apply to your local council, and your needs will be assessed, usually by an occupational therapist.

 The amount available depends on the local authority.
 Advice and information about adaptations for disabled people in Scotland is available from Care and Repair Scotland.

-Without local authority funding for home adaptations, you may need to use your income and savings, a personal loan, or ...
+If you’re not eligible for council funding, you may need to use your income and savings, a loan or other options.